 Good to know: Factor in a good two days in order to get to the remote mountain village.
 If you travel on top of a bus, you should keep an eye on the electric wires at all times…

-It is virtually impossible to put this event into words.
+It is virtually impossible to put this festival into words.
 Especially, if you wanna avoid using esoteric terms.
 The festival, which doesn’t want to be one, was founded twenty years ago on a Californian beach and is nowadays being celebrated in a desert, far away from everything.
 For the time of the spectacle, an entire small town of tents and mobile homes springs up.
 First of all, you have to find the location in Nevada.
 If you succeed, nature confronts you with a few adversities.
 During the day, temperatures sometimes reach up to 40 degrees, at night it gets close to freezing.
 Sandstorms appear out of nowhere and the acrid sand originating from ancient fish excrements painfully destroys the soles of your feet.
 But all of that gets negligible soon.

 Burning Man becomes what it is through all those people who invest their time, energy and imagination.
 And you get to know these people surprisingly easy.
 Some of them wear lavish costumes, others don’t wear anything at all.
 Most of them radiate wild traits of character and an overwhelming and unbiased friendliness.
 They come from all over the place, but nationalities really have no meaning here.
 There is an atmosphere of empathy, love and mutual support, to an extent I have never witnessed before.
 People take a lot of drugs, but they don’t glorify them.
 There is art to be found at every corner and everyone gives themselves a chance to find the artist within themselves.